israelali1424/SIE_Notes/chapter_14_Bussniess_Condcut_rules.md

 Any associated person that is primarily engaged in municipal underwriting, trading, sales, financial advisory, research, or consultant services is classified as a municipal finance professional subject to MSRB Rule G-37.
 Registered representatives who do little municipal securities business are generally excluded from the definition.

+MSRB Rule G-37 prohibits a firm from engaging in certain municipal securities activities with an issuer for two years after political contributions violations have occurred.
+These prohibitions apply to negotiated underwriting only, since they are more likely to be influenced than competitive bid underwritings.

 MFP
  A contribution of up to $250 for the primary election and a contribution of up to $250 for the general election